AbhishekSharma931/Candidate_Registration_Form/README.md

 - [@AbhishekSharma931](https://github.com/AbhishekSharma931)
 ## Documentation

 It provides a streamlined interface for entering personal details, contact information, educational background, skills, and address.
-This form is designed to be easily customizable and adaptable, allowing organizations to gather necessary candidate data efficiently.## Prerequisites
+This form is designed to be easily customizable and adaptable, allowing organizations to gather necessary candidate data efficiently.
-  -> For Local Deployment
-     Web Browser: Chrome, Firefox, Safari, etc.

-## Adding a New Field

 -> Open index.html and find the <form> tag.
 -> Add a new <input> or <select> field with appropriate name and id attributes.
 -> Update the CSS if required to maintain a consistent design.
 -> If using JavaScript for validation, update the validateForm() function to include the new field.

+## Prerequisites
+  -> For Local Deployment
+     Web Browser: Chrome, Firefox, Safari, etc.

 ## FAQ